socialfoundations/whynot/whynot/simulators/zika/README.md

 The intended purpose of the model was to study the efficacy of various strategies for controlling the spread of the Zika virus: the use of treated bednets, the use of condoms, a medical treatment of infected persons, and the use of indoor residual spray (IRS).

-combinations of the possible control strategies in order to determine the most cost-effective one. strategies for HIV.
 The dynamics of the Zika model govern the evolution of 9 state variables, four control variables, and 20 simulation parameters.

 ### State Variables
 The state variables are: